nostr-resources/nostr-resources.github.io/index.md

 You can automatically generate a Podcast feed from any npub using [castr.me](http://castr.me/).

+## Books

+- [Building Nostr](https://building-nostr.coracle.social/) by hodlbod - A guide for developers building on the decentralized social protocol

 ## Podcasts

 - [nostrovia](https://nostrovia.org/) - weekly nostr news roundup